Best Distortion Pedals for Guitar: Top 5 (You’ll Sound Killer)

 You'll love: Classic sound with a small price tag.

-The MXR distortion pedal isn't bothered with fuss.
-Two controls, one for distortion level, the other for output.
-Wham-bam thank you ma'am.
+The MXR distortion pedal is no-nonsense.
+Two controls, one for distortion level and the other for output.
+Wham-bam, thank you, ma’am.

-Perfect for screaming saturated rock solos and equally spot-on for crunchy warm chord chops.
-Tweak the balance between the output and distortion to get chunky warm distortion tones that are in stark contrast to the brashness of the Big Muff featured at No 1 on our list.
+Tweak the balance between the output and distortion to get chunky, warm distortion tones that are in stark contrast to the brashness of the Big Muff featured at No. 1 on our list.

-The MXR shines when you add it over an overdriven signal in your fx pedal chain.
-You'll get bite and definition.
-Think the depth of Randy Rhode's guitar sound as he used one of these little gems, and you're there.
+The MXR shines when you add it over an overdriven signal in your FX pedal chain.
+You’ll get bite and definition.
+Think the depth of Randy Rhoads’ guitar sound as he used one of these little gems, and you’re there.

 Best Bits